Mariánské Lázně: Etymology

-Both the initial German name Marienbad and the modern Czech name Mariánské Lázně mean 'Mary's spa'.
+Both the initial German name Marienbad and the Czech name Mariánské Lázně mean 'Mary's spa'.
 It was originally the name of a mineral spring, near which the pious people hung an image of the Virgin Mary.

 Geography

 Mariánské Lázně is located about 25 km southeast of Cheb and 55 km southwest of Karlovy Vary.
-The municipal territory extends into three geomorphological regions: the eastern part lies in a hilly landscape of the Teplá Highlands, the southwestern part with most of the built-up area lies in a flat area of the Upper Palatine Forest Foothills, and the northern tip lies in the Slavkov Forest.
-Most of the territory lies in the Slavkov Forest Protected Landscape Area.
+The municipal territory extends into three geomorphological regions: the eastern part lies in a hilly landscape of the Teplá Highlands, the southwestern part with most of the built-up area lies in a flat area of the Podčeskoleská Hills, and the northern tip lies in the Slavkov Forest.
+Most of the territory lies in the Slavkovský les Protected Landscape Area.

 The Teplá River originates in the woods in the northeastern part of the municipal territory.
 The stream Kosový potok flows through the southern part of Mariánské Lázně.
 Its tributary, the stream Úšovický potok, flows through the town proper.